Microsoft/azure-docs.cs-cz/articles/search/search-get-started-postman.md

 ---
-title: 'Rychlý Start: vytvoření indexu vyhledávání v části post pomocí rozhraní REST API'
+title: 'Quickstart: Create a search index in Postman using REST APIs'
 titleSuffix: Azure Cognitive Search
-description: Naučte se volat rozhraní REST API pro Azure Kognitivní hledání pomocí post a ukázkových dat a definicí.
+description: In this REST API quickstart, learn how to call the Azure Cognitive Search REST APIs using Postman and sample data and definitions.
 author: HeidiSteen
 manager: nitinme
 ms.author: heidist